-Overall Company materiality KZT 9,100 million How we determined it approximately 5% of profit before tax Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Company is most commonly measured by users, and is a generally accepted benchmark.
-We chose 5% which, in our view, is consistent with quantitative materiality thresholds used for profit-oriented companies in this sector.
+Overall Company materiality Tenge 12,000 million How we determined it approximately 5% of profit before tax Rationale for the materiality benchmark applied We chose profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Company is most commonly measured by users and is a generally accepted benchmark.
+We chose 5% which is consistent with quantitative materiality thresholds used for profit-oriented companies.